kestra-io/docs/docs/plugin-developer-guide/documentation/README.md

 The `@PluginProperty` annotation contains two attributes:

 - `dynamic`: set it to true if the property will be rendered dynamically.
-See [Render Variable](..//runnable-task/#render-variables).
+See [Render Variable](../runnable-task/README.md#render-variables).
 - `additionalProperties`: you can use it to denote the sub-type of the property.
 For example, when using a `Map<String, Message>`, you can set it to `Message.class`.

 The Swagger `@Schema` annotation contains a lot of attributes that can be used to document the plugin properties.
 The most useful are:

 - `title`: a short description of a property.
 - `description`: long description of a property.
 - `anyOf`: a list of allowed sub-types of a property.
-Use it when the property type is an interface, an abstract classes, or a class inside a hierarchy of class to denote possible sub-types.
+Use it when the property type is an interface, an abstract class, or a class inside a hierarchy of classes to denote possible sub-types.
 This should be set when the property type is `Object`.

 The `@Schema` and `@PluginProperty` annotations can be used on fields, methods, or classes.